frasertweedale/elk/README.rst

 Moose has many features that are not (yet) implemented in ``elk``.

-While ``elk`` tries to faithfully implement Moose paradigms and patterns in Python, it uses Python idioms of language features as much as possible.
+While ``elk`` tries to faithfully implement Moose paradigms and patterns in Python, it uses Python idioms and language features as much as possible.
 There are also some differences in terminology in order to be consistent with Python terminology or idioms.